nyc-cto/USWDS-generator/README.md

 ## Running the CLI

-Currently we are aiming for 3 ways to pass args to the CLI

-- npx run
-- bin/uswds-gen
-- npm run

-We only have npm run at the moment, and as of NodeJS Version 2.0.0 it is possible to pass custom arguments into your script that you specified in _scripts_ in _package.json_ using **--** Below is an example of how you would pass args to the CLI:
+We have a script you can call with npm run, and as of NodeJS Version 2.0.0 it is possible to pass custom arguments into your script that you specified in _scripts_ in _package.json_ using **--** Below is an example of how you would pass args to the CLI:

 **Example call:** npm run uswds-gen -- -i 01-type -o outFileName -f Vue